J-Montgomery/rfloat/README.md

 ## Design

-The key insight behind this library comes from [Sherry Ignatchenko's talk](https://github.com/CppCon/CppCon2024/blob/main/Presentations/Cross-Platform_Floating-Point_Determinism_Out_of_the_Box.pdf) on floating point reproducibility, which observed that C++ can be made practically reproducible if we can ensure sequencing between subsequent expressions with semicolons ';'.
+Inspiration for this library comes from [Sherry Ignatchenko's talk](https://github.com/CppCon/CppCon2024/blob/main/Presentations/Cross-Platform_Floating-Point_Determinism_Out_of_the_Box.pdf) on floating point reproducibility, which observed that C++ can be made practically reproducible if we can ensure sequencing between subsequent expressions with semicolons ';'.
 In practice, Clang and GCC may optimize across lines, for example converting:

 ```
 float foo = a * b;